oclif/oclif.github.io/docs/help_classes.md

 title: Help Classes
 ---

-Out of the box oclif provides a great help experienc CLIs via [@oclif/plugin-help](https://github.com/oclif/plugin-help).
+Out of the box oclif provides a great help experience for CLIs via [@oclif/plugin-help](https://github.com/oclif/plugin-help).

 User can invoke help with the `--help` flag.